Treehouse of Horror XX: Don't Have a Cow, Mankind

 Krusty the Clown introduces a new version of his Krusty Burger, the Burger2, made from cattle that have eaten other cattle in their feed.
 Upon eating a burger on live television, Kent Brockman begins to comment on the taste before turning gray, red-eyed, and cannibalistic, starting a chain reaction of people getting attacked and eaten.
 Twenty-eight days later, Springfield has become overrun by zombies called munchers.
-The Simpsons are established to be one of the few survivors.
+The Simpsons are established to be among the few survivors.

 One day, Bart, tired of eating fruit, escapes from his family's barricaded house and eats one of the tainted burgers, but turns out to be immune to its effects.
 Over the phone, a besieged Dr. Hibbert tells them that Bart's immunity may be the key to developing a cure to the muncher epidemic and that they must bring Bart to a so-called "safe zone" being established in Shelbyville.
 The Simpsons are attacked after a failed attempt to sneak out but are saved by Apu, driving an armored off-road truck.
 Apu explains that he was never infected because, as a vegetarian, he did not eat any of the tainted beef, and as a convenience store owner, he is "armed to the teeth" (with a large arsenal of military-grade firearms).

 The group tries to leave Springfield, but Apu crashes the truck on top of a pile of smashed cars at the edge of town.
 Apu goes to push the car off the pile, but the Simpsons drive away thinking Apu sacrificed himself, when he actually wanted the Simpsons to wait for him.
 After Apu is killed by the munchers, the Simpsons drive on but run out of gas in the middle of the highway, walking the remaining 20 miles to the safe zone.
 During their journey, Homer is bitten by Mr. Burns, thus turning him into a muncher himself.
 The family decide not to kill him in the hopes of finding a cure.
 They reach the safe zone, where Bart, being immune to the virus, is worshiped as the "chosen one".
 However, the people there believe that cannibalizing Bart will save them from the virus.
 The Simpsons think of another solution: vaccinating the remaining populace (except Homer who either refuses to get cured or Bart refused to cure him as payback for being abusive to him earlier) by having Bart bathe in their food before eating it.